SJGowen/ITIL-4-Foundation/KeyConcepts.md

 - C. A possible event that could cause harm or loss, or make it more difficult to achieve objectives
 - D. The assurance that a product or service will meet agreed requirements
 <details>
+A. Utility is "The functionality offered by a product or service to meet a particular need."
-* A. Utility : The functionality offered by a product or service to meet a particular need!<br>
+* A. Utility = The functionality offered by a product or service to meet a particular need!<br>
-* B. Outcome : A result for a stakeholder enabled by one or more outputs<br>
+* B. Outcome = A result for a stakeholder enabled by one or more outputs<br>
-* C. Risk : A possible event that could cause harm or loss, or make it more difficult to achieve objectives<br>
+* C. Risk = A possible event that could cause harm or loss, or make it more difficult to achieve objectives<br>
-* D. Warranty : The assurance that a product or service will meet agreed requirements<br>
+* D. Warranty = The assurance that a product or service will meet agreed requirements<br>
 </details>
 <br>